 - Attendance/identity verification card

-- In order to receive their 1st U Card, students must present an approved government issued photo ID.
-Students will receieve their 1st U Card during Orientation.
+- In order to receive their 1st U Card, students must present an approved government-issued photo ID.
+Students will receive information on when they will receive their U Card at Orientation.

 Gopher GOLD Account